-Various educational organisations, websites and stakeholders curated useful materials that educators and learners could benefit from during the emergency remote education.
+Various educational organisations, websites and stakeholders curated useful materials that teachers and pupils could benefit from during emergency remote education.
 Many commercial (for profit) educational companies temporarily made their services available free of charge.
-There were many efforts to support individuals and institutions varying from sharing tips, advice, and resources to providing strategies and guidelines, offering crucial support at a time of insecurity and anxiety during the Covid-19 closure.
+There were many efforts to support individuals and institutions varying from sharing tips, advice, and resources to providing strategies and guidelines, offering crucial support at a time of insecurity and anxiety during the COVID-19 closure.
 The sharing of resources and the sharing of skills and expertise broadens perspectives and enriches teaching and the learning experience of pupils.
-A myriad of groups have been established on social media platforms which provided an outlet for teachers to interact with one another and share classroom experiences, lesson ideas, display suggestions, and links to websites long before the Covid-19 pandemic.
+A myriad of groups have been established on social media platforms which provided an outlet for teachers to interact with one another and share classroom experiences, lesson ideas, display suggestions, and links to websites long before the COVID-19 pandemic.
 Whilst some of these developments have the potential to support teachers and offer practical advice and workable solutions, for certain teachers this may have had the opposite effect.
 Certain teachers may have felt overwhelmed or anxious that their work was of a lower standard to fellow teachers across the country.
-However, every effort was made by INTO, by providing guidance to members, to reinforce the message that all schools are different, with a unique set of circumstances that determine how they can enable the continuity of education for pupils.
+However, every effort was made by the INTO, by providing guidance to members, to reinforce the message that all schools are different, with a unique set of circumstances that determine how they can enable the continuity of education for pupils.
 Likewise, teachers' personal situations varied, and school leaders and parents had to be sensitive to this in their expectations of what could be achieved through remote learning.

-Experiences of Schools in Ireland During the Covid-19 Closures
+Experiences of schools in Ireland during the COVID-19 closures